Community Outreach Purpose

 The Howard County Office of Human Rights and Equity facilitates a quarterly certification in Bystander Intervention & Cultural Awareness.
-This is an excellent training that will help you learn how to protect and promote the humanity of those who are being targeted or harassed in your presence.
+This is an excellent training that will help you learn how to protect and promote the humanity of those who are being targeted or harassed because of their race, ethnicity, religion, sex, gender, or sexual orientation in your presence.
 If you're interested in earning this certificate for professional or personal reasons be sure to click on the link below and register for the next training.

 This training, which can be customized to the particular needs of a given office, department, or organization, improves cultural awareness in self and others, provides understanding on the impact of lived experience on unconscious bias, and provides knowledge on the most recent cultural statistics for Howard County.
 If your office, department, or organization is based in Howard County and you would like this training click on the link below and fill out our Community Engagement Request Form.